steamcannon/steamcannon.org/_steps/debugging_applications/deploy_application.md

 title: Deploy an Application to a Developer Instance
 ---

-If you don't already have an application deployed, following our guide to [deploying your first application][deploying].
+If you don't already have an application deployed, follow our guide to [deploying your first application][deploying].
 Be sure to start an environment that uses the **Developer Instance platform**.
 This is the only platform that enables remote debugging.